lolcommits/lolcommits-lolsrv/README.md

     $ gem install lolcommits-lolsrv

-Then configure the plugin to enable it and set the server url with:
+Then configure to enable it and set the server url:

     $ lolcommits --config -p lolsrv
     # set enabled to `true`